 (vi) any party (1) for which Agent or any of its Affiliates has agreed to construct or develop a facility using the Equipment, or (2) to which the Agent or any of its Affiliates has agreed to convey a power plant project which it has under development; or

-(vii) any contractor or developer (including, without limitation, Enron Engineering & Construction Company and/or NEPCO) which is retained by Agent or any of its Affiliates to construct or develop a Facility using the Equipment.
+(vii) any contractor or developer (including, without limitation, Enron Engineering & Construction Company and/or NEPCO) which is retained by Purchaser or Agent or any of their Affiliates to construct or develop a Facility using the Equipment.

 In the case of an assignment to a party described in (ii), (vi), or (vii) (other than Enron Engineering & Construction or NEPCO), Seller shall be entitled to request and receive an appropriate guaranty, letter of credit, payment bond or other reasonable form of payment security, in amount not to exceed the amount of the Purchase Amount remaining to be paid at the time of the assignment, unless the assignor agrees to remain liable for all future liabilities under this Agreement.
-A letter of guaranty, letter of credit, or payment bond provided by an entity rated BBB+ or better shall be deemed to be an appropriate form of security for the purpose of this provision.
+A letter of guaranty, letter of credit, or payment bond provided by an entity rated BBB+ or better shall be deemed to be an appropriate form of security for the purpose of this provision [ABB requests this insertion: so long as payment in full has been made in accordance with the schedule set forth in Article VI.].

-Except for (i) through (vii) above, this Agreement may not be assigned by Purchaser to other parties without the prior written consent of Seller which shall not be unreasonably withheld, conditioned or delayed.
+Except for (i) through (vii) above, this Agreement or any rights or obligations hereunder may not be assigned by Purchaser or Agent to other parties without the prior written consent of Seller which shall not be unreasonably withheld, conditioned or delayed.
 Seller agrees to respond to any request for consent within thirty (30) Days following its receipt of such request.
 Any failure to respond within the foregoing time period shall be deemed to be a grant by Seller of its consent to the proposed assignment.
-In determining whether Purchaser shall be permitted to assign this Agreement, Seller shall only be deemed to be reasonable in withholding its consent if the proposed assignee does not have substantially the same or better credit quality than Agent unless (a) the proposed assignee provides appropriate guaranties, letters of credit or other assurances of payment issued by an entity or person with substantially the same or better credit quality than Agent, or (b) the assignor agrees to remain liable for all future liability under this Agreement.
-Purchaser shall have the right to assign or pledge, from time to time, all or any portion of its right, title and interest in, to and under the Agreement as collateral for financing of any Facility without Seller’s consent.
+In determining whether Purchaser or Agent shall be permitted to assign this Agreement, Seller shall only be deemed to be reasonable in withholding its consent if the proposed assignee does not have substantially the same or better credit quality than Agent unless (a) the proposed assignee provides appropriate guaranties, letters of credit or other assurances of payment issued by an entity or person with substantially the same or better credit quality than Agent, or (b) the assignor agrees to remain liable for all future liability under this Agreement.
+Purchaser or Agent shall have the right to assign or pledge, from time to time, all or any portion of their respective rights, title and interest in, to and under the Agreement as collateral for financing of any Facility without Seller’s consent.

-When duly assigned in accordance with the foregoing (including, following any collateral assignment, upon foreclosure by any collateral assignee) (i) this Agreement shall be binding upon and shall inure to the benefit of the assignee (and all rights hereunder, including, without limitation, any and all warranty rights, shall be assigned to the assignee as if such assignee were an original party hereto), and (ii) the assignor shall be irrevocably relieved and forever discharged of all liability under this Agreement so long as the assignee executes an assumption of such liabilities.
-Any other assignment by Purchaser shall be void and without force or effect.
+When duly assigned in accordance with the foregoing (including, following any collateral assignment, upon foreclosure by any collateral assignee) (i) this Agreement or the rights and/or obligations so assigned shall be binding upon and shall inure to the benefit of the assignee (and all rights and/or obligations so assigned , including, without limitation, any and all warranty rights, shall be assigned to the assignee as if such assignee were an original party hereto), and (ii) the assignor shall be irrevocably relieved and forever discharged of all liability under this Agreement so long as the assignee executes an assumption of such liabilities.
+Any other assignment by Purchaser or Agent other than as permitted herein shall be void and without force or effect.